cdchen/buildout-compnent/README.md

 well.

 I am used to Buildout each reusable item as a component.
-If there is a component that needs to be reused, just copy its content to a new project to use it directly, but this still requires manual settings and configuration.
+If there is a component that needs to be reused, just copy its content to a new project to use it directly, but it still depends on manual settings and configuration.

-In order to simplify the complicated settings, I wrote a tool called `buildout-component` to help me set up the buildout component environment more conveniently.
+In order to simplify the complicated settings, I wrote a gadget called `buildout-component` to help me set up the componentized environment of Buildout more conveniently.

 ## Features

-- Generate the file structure of Buildout Component;
-- Through the question and answer method, to generate the Buildout profile.
+-Generate the file structure of Buildout Component; -Through the question and answer method, to generate the Buildout profile.

 ## Installation

 Install `buildout-component`:

     $ pip install buildout-component

 ## Use

 After installation, you can execute the `buildout-component` command:

+- set up

+        $ buildout-component setup

+- Display set value

+        $ buildout-component show-options

+- Create Component

-     $ buildout-component
+        $ buildout-component create